top of page

 We have so far examined fixed 30 and 45-year retirement horizons.
 In the real world, we care about whether or not we outlast our money.
 We have two variables to consider:

-The chance of a retiree's portfolio running out at a given point in time.
+1. The chance that a retiree's portfolio will run out at a given point in time.

 If we look at the 45-year horizon we used in Challenge Six, the diagram below shows that:

-The chance of David and Samantha being alive at this age and the portfolio running out is, therefore, less than 1%.
-(8% chance of one of them being alive multiplied by 9% portfolio failure rate = 0.72%)
+The chance of David and Samantha being alive at this age and of the portfolio running out is, therefore, less than 1%.
+(4% chance of one of them being alive multiplied by 6% portfolio failure rate = 0.24%).

 Challenge Eight: Not adjusting spending throughout retirement as remaining life expectancy changes

-As described above, at the outset, David and Samantha would have to adjust their SWR downwards from 3.35% to 2.90% if they wanted to extend their retirement horizon from 30 to 45 years.
+As described above, at the outset, David and Samantha would need to adjust their SWR from 3.32% to 2.77% to extend their retirement horizon from 30 to 45 years.
 But that is evaluated at the beginning of their retirement.
 How would things look if they were 15 years older (David would now be 75 and Samantha 70) and both still in good health?
-Assuming that inflation and market returns had been reasonable, could they not consider increasing their spending at a faster rate than the prevailing inflation?
-Our original thirty-year horizon had the SWR at 3.35%, and at Samantha's age of 70, they may want to plan for 30 years remaining (which might make our original 30-year 3.35% SWR more appropriate).
+Assuming that inflation and market returns had been reasonable, could they not consider increasing their spending faster than the prevailing inflation rate?
+At Samantha's age of 70, they may want to plan for a remaining lifespan of 30 years (which might make our original 30-year SWR of 3.32% more appropriate).

 It's worth mentioning that as people age, their life expectancy (which differs from their remaining life expectancy) increases.
-For example, in the UK, the life expectancy of a 65-year-old male is 85 (20 years remaining life expectancy), according to the ONS.
+For example, in the UK, the life expectancy of a 65-year-old male is 85 years (20 years remaining), according to the ONS.

 For a 75-year-old man, this increases by two years to 87 (12 years remaining life expectancy).
-This is because there was a non-zero chance of them dying between the ages of 65 and 75, and the fact that they didn't means their life expectancy increased (although their remaining life expectancy will, of course, reduce).
+This is because there was a nonzero chance they would die between ages 65 and 75, and the fact that they didn't means their life expectancy increased (although their remaining life expectancy will, of course, decrease).

 Challenge Nine: Spending is assumed to increase with inflation each year

 Bengen's logic assumed that David and Samantha increased their spending in line with inflation each year.
-In the real world, spending doesn't necessarily follow this pattern, with spending tending to grow at less than inflation.
+In the real world, spending doesn't necessarily follow this pattern, often increasing at a rate below inflation.
 The International Longevity Centre UK (ILC) concluded that "A household headed by someone aged 80 and over spends, on average, 43% (or £131) less than a household headed by a 50-year-old.

 Challenge Ten: Does not allow for spending flexibility